amulyasingaraju/Genesis_Group13/1_Requirements/README.md

   -	Charges EV considering the required safety protocols and monitors overcharging of EV as well.

 ## OBJECTIVES
+ - Clean Air Commitment
- - Usage of sustainable energy to reduce pollution.
+ - Lower cost of driving
- - Create a cost efficient and profitable system to charge EV
+ - EVs pave the way to other forms of clean transportation
+ - Electric vehicles support environmental justice
+ - EV charging increases property value
+ -